California CUPA Overview: Enforcing the CalEPA Unified Program

 Through the PAs and CUPAs, California can maintain a more unified and efficient process for protecting public health and safety and the environment.

 The California CUPA Forum was established to continually improve the Unified Program.
 The California CUPA Forum provides videos, documents, and frameworks to support CUPAs.
-Additionally, the forum holds a conference each year that provides training in subjects related to enhancing the Unified Program implementation.
+Additionally, the forum holds a conference each year that provides training in subjects related to enhancing Unified Program implementation.

 Did you know that NES has been a long-time contributor to and sponsor of the California CUPA Conference?
 For more information, see the January 2019 NES article, NES Presenting at 2019 Cal CUPA Conference.